starlake-ai/starlake/docs/docs/platform/gcp.md

 Since we ingested data into BigQuery, We find it available in BigQuery datasets and tables
 ![starlake watch]( /img/gcloud/bigquery.png "starlake watch")

-The audit log for the above jobs are available in a BigQuery table since we set the `SLK_AUDIT_SINK_TYPE=BigQuerySink` environnment variable.
+The audit log for the above jobs are available in a BigQuery table since we set the `SL_AUDIT_SINK_TYPE=BigQuerySink` environnment variable.

 ## Running Locally with Spark (Dev.
 Mode)